 Otherwise, there are a handful of well-respected medical financing programs for patients to investigate.
 All in all, the benefits of chiropractic treatment protocols all boil down to surgery-free treatment with care, over time, and without prescription medicine to mask pain.

 And when the only other option toward pain relief involves potentially invasive surgery, pain medicine and lengthy recovery periods, who wouldn’t want to finance a chiropractic wellness plan?
-It’s easy and convenient to enroll in a financing programthat can help patients overcome cost barriers to their health and wellness.
+It’s easy and convenient to enroll in chiropractic financing for patients to help them overcome cost barriers to their health and wellness.